In collaboration with Ambassador Cruise Line

 Walt Disney World is such a magical place whether you are a family, a couple or a solo traveller.
 There are so many different things to think about when planning a holiday to Walt Disney World.
 The Disney hotels and resorts are amazing, and they’re all so different.
-If you want to splash out, the Grand Floridian or Polynesian Resort are within walking distance of Magic Kingdom.
+If you want to splash out, stay at the Grand Floridian or go for breakfast at ‘Ohana at the Polynesian Resort.
 No matter where you stay, it’s a holiday you’ll never forget.

 A world cruise